athiruma/cloud-governance/jenkins/README.md

 ```

-## How to create a new user and s3 bucket on AWS
+## How to create a new user and s3 bucket on AWS [ one time activity ]

 Goto IAM Services to create policy and user